How to Treat & Prevent Bed Sores in Elderly People

 - Cellulitis: This is an infection of the skin and underlying soft tissues.
 Its symptoms include warmth, redness, and swelling.

-- Bone and joint infections: The infection can also reach bones and joints, leading to bone infections (osteomyelitis) and joint infections (septic arthritis).
+- Bone and joint infections: The infection can also reach bones and joints, causing joint pain in elderly people and leading to bone infections (osteomyelitis) and joint infections (septic arthritis).

 - Sepsis: Rarely, the infection from a bed sore can enter the blood, which means it can cause sepsis.
 Can bed sores lead to death?
 Yes, if sepsis progresses into septic shock.